 Angioplasty is often performed to relieve angina symptoms and treat patients who have had heart attacks.
 The procedure often follows an angiogram, where the Cardiologist has undertaken a full diagnostic investigation.

-The first step is to have an initial consultation with one of our Consultant Cardiologists.
+The first step is to have an initial consultation with a Consultant Cardiologist at KIMS Hospital or Sevenoaks Medical Centre.
 With no waiting lists, you can access prompt care at a time that suits you whether you are paying for yourself or if you have medical insurance.

 Prices & payment